iguessthislldo/configuration/README.md

 - `bash install_data.sh` to do the initial setup, clearing existing default stuff in the home directory and repeating the command as necessary until it's able to finish.
-    - If the destination system is running a SSH server you're using to do this, it could make new logins impossible:
-      (`Permission denied (publickey)`) because the `.ssh` directory was replaced with a symlink.
 - Set Zsh as the default shell, for example: `chsh -s /usr/bin/zsh`
 - At this point now or later we can either run `zsh` manually or relogin to have it take its place as the default shell.